The thermodynamics of readout devices and semiclassical gravity: von Neumann's argument

 Provided the precision $l$ is sufficient to distinguish both, an agent (a Maxwell demon) can then determine which of the vertical linear polarisation or those at $45^{\circ}$ from the vertical are incoming towards a membrane, and let them through or not at will.

-For example, in semiclassical gravity, step (*) can be implemented as follows: \begin{enumerate} \item Convert the polarisation degrees of freedom of the photons into position degrees of freedom (say, with a beam splitter) - this is a (quasi)unitary process which does not generate any entropy or work; \item Readout the position states using readout devices.
-This generates at least $\log(Nkl)$ (classical) information, where k is the maximum number of readings for a particle and l is the required precision to distinguish between the states better than at random, i.e. at least $W^{RD} = k_B T Nkl \log(2)$ (classical) work by Landauer's principle. \end{enumerate} This amounts to performing a Cavendish experiment, writing down the value of the gravitational field sourced by the superposition of position eigenstates, and deduce the resulting expression of the state.
+For example, in semiclassical gravity, step (*) can be implemented as follows: \begin{enumerate} \item Convert the polarisation degrees of freedom of the photons into position degrees of freedom (say, with a beam splitter) - this is (up to reversible nonlinear corrections) a unitary process which does not generate any entropy or work; \item Read out the position states using readout devices.
+This produces classical records of the states in the device outputs, with each readout corresponding to one of two distinct classical strings representing the two original polarisation states.
+The proportions of these strings in the list of readouts are the same as those of the polarisation states, i.e., equal.
+In the case where one must distinguish between two polarisation states, this generates one bit of information, the corresponding work is $W^{RD} = N k_B T \log(2)$ by Landauer's principle. \item Reconvert the position degrees of freedom into polarisation degrees of freedom. \end{enumerate}

+This amounts to performing a Cavendish experiment, writing down the value of the gravitational field sourced by the superposition of position eigenstates, and deduce the resulting expression of the state.